 She has kept a studio there since graduating, even during spells of living away in North and West Yorkshire (the former to teach art & design in Leeds middle schools, 1987-91, following on from her Postgraduate Certificate in Art & Design Education, with distinction, in 1987, and the latter, to undertake an M.A.in Fine Art at Bretton Hall, College of The University of Leeds, 1995-6.)

-From 1982 onwards, Pam had the experience of teaching in further education (colleges and outcentres), primary and secondary education, leading art workshops and residencies in schools and the community, taking part in art markets and fairs and undertaking public and private commissions.
+From 1982 Pam had the experience of teaching drawing and painting, life drawing and painting and art appreciation in further education colleges ; primary and secondary education, leading art workshops and residencies in schools and the community, taking part in art markets and fairs and undertaking public and private commissions.
 More recently, Pam worked in a residential care home for the elderly as an activities co-ordinator, organising and providing daily activities and entertainment for residents, many of whom had Dementia /Alzheimer's Disease.